emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 ### 15th

 #### Ability Improvement
-You increase three different Ability modifiers of your choice by 1.
+You increase four different Ability modifiers of your choice by 1.

 #### Restorative Miracles
 The restorative powers of your spells have grown even further.
 Increase the number of hit points a creature regains due to Blessed Magic to 5d10, or 5d12 if the Flourish caused a creature to regain to hit points.
 In addition, your Strikes and Fighting Moves that deal damage deal two damage dice instead of one.